KunalxKushwaha/Image-Classifier/README.md

 End-to-end deployment understanding

 🌍 5.
-Community or Client Demos
+Community or Client Demos<br>
 Quickly share the model’s functionality with clients, teammates, or stakeholders without setting up a development environment.

 📱 6.
-Lightweight Mobile Deployments
+Lightweight Mobile Deployments<br>
 Since MobileNetV2 is optimized for mobile and edge devices, this project could be ported to mobile apps or embedded systems.

 🚀 7.
-Base for Custom Training Pipelines
+Base for Custom Training Pipelines<br>
 You can replace the pre-trained model with a custom-trained CNN for:

 Medical image diagnosis